studiolampblack/puretypo/_drafts/2017-05-15-first-trillionaire-sapna-alok-jha.md

 And then there's more:

 - Text justification is turned on without hyphenation, thereby making the word spacing (horrendously) uneven.
-- The text is sagging&mdash;the top margin is more than the bottom one, with the page number crammed in it.
+- The text is sagging&mdash;the top margin is more than the bottom one which has the page number crammed in it.
 - The text blocks on the spread don't align.
 I'm guessing this is because Word decided to avoid widows and orphans by forcing content to the next pages.
 - There's *emphasis like this*, and then, there's __*emphasis on emphasis like this*__.
 I suddenly felt I was reading a government circular, where they were very generous in the use of the bold *and* italics formatting controls.
 Luckily, there was no situation warranting an underline for __*<u>further emphasis</u>*__, or a __*<u>LITTLE MORE</u>*__.
 - There's so much more, but I don't want to sound like a picky grandpa.
 I'll stop by saying, 'It's a book; show some respect.'